SeheeKim618/Recyclable-Coffeecup-Classification/README.md

 ## Quick Start
 ### Data preparation
 In our experiments, we use custom dataset.
-The datasets should be put in '''data''', respecting the following tree directory:
+The datasets should be put in data, respecting the following tree directory:
 ```
 ${ROOT}
 |-- data